PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 TLS Certificate
 ---------------
 The UE requires a TLS certificate to authenticate with the network server when downloading the uBSA or configuration information.
-This certificate may be installed by the application using the :ref:`otdoa_api_install_tls_cert` API.
-Alternatively, the certificate may be installed by the adaption layer using the :kconfig:option:`CONFIG_OTDOA_API_TLS_CERT_INSTALL` configuration option.
+This certificate may be installed by the application using the :c:func:`otdoa_api_install_tls_cert` API.
+Alternatively, the certificate may be installed by the adaptation layer using the :kconfig:option:`CONFIG_OTDOA_API_TLS_CERT_INSTALL` configuration option.

 Network Server Keys
 -------------------
 The UE requires a public/private key pair to authenticate with the network server when downloading the uBSA or configuration information.
-The private key is loaded into the UE using the :ref:`otdoa_api_provision` API.
+The private key is loaded into the UE using the :c:func:`otdoa_api_provision` API.
 The public key is sent to the network server where it is used to authenticate the UE.

 Instructions for generating the public/private key pair are provided along with